mthooyavan/django-service-template/README.md

 - Add your SSH key to the ssh-agent: `ssh-add ~/.ssh/id_rsa`
 - Add the SSH key to your GitHub account.
 Follow the instructions [here](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

+## Internationalization (i18n) and Auto-translation

+We've added support for internationalization (i18n).
+Along with that, we've included a custom script for auto-translation using Google Translate.
+To ensure the translations are up-to-date, developers should:

+1. **Get Google Translate API Key**:
+    - Before performing translations, obtain the Google Translate API key from the Google Cloud Platform.
+    - Add the API key to the project in the file named `credential_gcp.json` and add `GOOGLE_APPLICATION_CREDENTIALS=credential_gcp.json` to the `.env` file.
+    - Place this file in the project root directory right after cloning the project.
+If this step is skipped, you might encounter an error from Docker indicating that the file is missing.

+2. **Update Translation Messages**:
+    - Whenever you add new text that supports translation, run:
+        ```shell
+        make makemessages
+        ```

+3. **Compile Messages**:
+    - After updating the translation messages, run:
+        ```shell
+        make compilemessages
+        ```

 ## Getting Started

 1. **Clone the repository**: